 Java and a number of other islands were also administered by the Japanese Army.
 The other two Japanese administrative areas centred on Borneo (British and Dutch) and on the Celebes, the Moluccas, and Dutch New Guinea, were controlled by the Japanese Navy.
 The Japanese released nationalist leaders (Sukarno and Hatta) and allowed them to set up puppet political organizations.
 The Japanese promised independence to the Indonesians (1943).
 They never actually delivered on that promise.

-The liberation of the camps was not a uniform process.
+The liberation of the DEI camps was not a uniform or easy process.
 Many camps were liberated as the forces were recapturing territory.
 The DWI was, however, a huge archepeligo.
 There were countless islands and the Allies had limited resources to get to all of them quickly.
 The Allies used their expanding air power to strike at Japanese military targets in the DEI.
 Allied forces (Australian, Dutch, and Acehnese rebels) began to retake islands.
 The first islands taken were in the east, but the Allied eventually reached Sumatra.
 The Allied campaign included: Hollandia (April 22, 1944), Morotai (September 15 1944), Tarakan (April 30, 1945), Halmahera and northern Sumatra (June 1945).
 Btritish Indian troops reached the infamous Tjideng camp in Batavia/Jakarta (September 1945).
 One by one the camps were liberating, but quite a number were still in Japanese hands when Emperor Horohito announced the surrender.
 For these internees in the DEI, freedom did not occur until months after the Japanese surrender.
 The Americans dropped supplies by air in camps in Japan and China in an effort to get food and medical supplies to POWs and civilian internees before recovery teams could reach them.
 As far as we know, there was no similar effort in the DEI, although this needs to be confirmed.
 The Allies did not have the shipping to both get to the internees and to deploy troops to take over from the surrendering Japanese.
 And the Dutch internees faced the additiomal uncertainty of the Indonesian war of independence. many wished to return to the Netherlands.
 Here again there was only limited transport available and many needs to be met.

 I was just 10 when we were summoned to the church grounds in Bogor, where we were processed for shipment to the first of the five camps -- each worse than the other -- that would be 'home' until the war ended.